daveray/clawk/README.md

 Pros:

 * I don't really know awk.
 I do know Clojure.
+* Doing the `reader/line-seq/doseq/split/print` dance in Clojure is tedious.
 * If you happen to have files where each record is a clojure data structure, awk and friends don't help.

 Cons: